 Just because you can work any time you want doesn’t mean that you should.
 Figure out when you perform best: in the morning, the afternoon, or at night.
 Then, set regular office hours during the week.
 Sticking to this structure will make you feel like you have a life outside of work and help ward off burnout.

-Illustrator Amber Vittoria has a more traditional approach, and schedules time for sketching and finalizing projects on her Google calendar, and keeps an eye on how much she has planned for each day.
+Brand designer Abe Zieleniec and his studio partners use tools like Google calendar and Notion to keep track of their projects.
+Illustrator Amber Vittoria schedules time for sketching and finalizing projects on her Google calendar, and keeps an eye on how much she has planned for each day.
 “If each day gets pretty long, I try to stop.”
-That being said, “I try to say yes to as many projects as I can.”
+(Related: How to Find Free Productivity Apps and Tools to Supercharge Your Business)

 No matter what your profession, prioritize jobs that are more than one-and-done projects and build relationships with bosses or clients that are easy to work with.
 Try to land an “anchor gig,” a regular task that serves as a reliable source of monthly income.
 This will help you avoid a desperate scramble for jobs to pay the bills, giving you some peace of mind.